VCF Expression Annotator

 A tool that will add the data from several expression tools' output filesto

-the VCF INFO column.
+multi-sample VCFs).
 Supported tools are StringTie, Kallisto, and Cufflinks.

 There also is a ``custom`` option to annotate with data from any tab-delimited